*Please note that Beef & Birds has closed down*

 The restaurant has a trendy and cosy interior, featuring graffiti dotted across the walls but not overly hippy and still oozes a touch of class.
 A fireplace decor is placed underneath their counter, which adds a warming and comforting vibe to the place.
 The staff were really nice to greet us and made sure we’re seated comfortably.
 Perhaps since it’s already quite late on a weekday (it was like 10 pm on a Wednesday), the place was pretty much empty.

 What really drawn me to visit Beef & Birds is learning the fact that it is run by the former Executive Chef of well established Halal burger chain Meat and Shake.
 Naming Beef & Birds, the menu features the beef – gourmet burgers with ethnically sourced, grass-fed, and 28-day matured beef; and the birds – featuring chicken that’s brined in their special recipe for 24 hours.
-The menu is also designed by National Burger Awards winner Christian Slater, featuring unique items that’s inspired by American, European and British flavours.
+The menu is also designed by National Burger Awards winner Christian Slater, featuring unique items that are inspired by American, European and British flavours.

-One of the most interesting one that really caught my attention is the Dark Chocolate BBQ Wings.
+One of the most interesting items that really caught my attention is the Dark Chocolate BBQ Wings.
 Yes, you heard it right, CHOCOLATE wings.
 Though full of absolute anticipation, we were disappointed with the news that all wings and chicken burgers were already sold out that night.
-But oh well, in this case, straight to the burgers it is then!
+But oh well, in this case, straight to the beef burgers it is then!